imsakg/wofi-translate/README.md

     # display some debug information, run it in shell so you can see it
     export verbose="1"

-    # auto refresh the content of each mode after every operation, this will cause the rofi flash(close and open)
+    # auto refresh the content of each mode after every operation, this will cause the wofi flash(close and open)
     export auto_refresh="1"

     export version=1